slamice/wri/fiction/hipsters/first-draft/ch04 - work.md

 "So work is good?
 How is your position?
 Pay raise?"

-I swear I didn't know anything about my aunts, uncles or cousins.
-Only that they were 'doing fine'.
-Any operations, epileptic seizures, sometimes even deaths were swept somewhere.
-Not under a run but in his pocket, ready to strategically come out at the right biting arguments.
-Well, barely arguments, because my nods were only accompanying his lectures like dutiful claps throughout them.

-They were weak and dry and overbearing.

 We came to a long pause.
 These were frequent and unbearable.
 It's not funny, but I can think of so many things to say now but nothing would change.
 I am positive he would hang up everytime.

 "What about the visa situation.
 Is it done?"

 "It's not yet honestly.
 They are still processing it."

-I hadn't recently, but I did try them a month prior and that was its eternal state, "PROCESSING".
-It was in their inbox.
-They could see the envelope, one in a sea of lives at their post office.
-They could touch it, taste it, smell it.
-That's what they said over the phone.
-But the queue was long, they even had to cut a hole in the ceiling to fit the height of the stack. ((Hilarious.))
-So they still hadn't opened it.
+It was its eternal state.
+I knew after a year that they had it on their desk but hadn't opened it yet.

 "You have to try to call them.
 They should give you an update."